Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Introduction

 We call this class of problems for which the meta-theorem is applicable the class SSP-NP-complete (SSP-NPc), for reasons which are explained in \cref{sec:framework}.
-We show that over 20 classical problems (like clique, independent set, vertex cover, dominating set, Hamiltonian cycle, TSP, subset sum, knapsack, facility location, satisfiability, feedback vertex/arc set, two-disjoint paths) are contained in the class SSP-NPc.
-A complete list is provided in \Cref{sec:ssp-reductions}.
+We show that at least the following 25 classical problems are contained in the class SSP-NPc: \begin{quote} Satisfiability, 3-Satis\-fiability, Vertex Cover, Dominating Set, Set Cover, Hitting Set, Feedback Vertex Set, Feedback Arc Set, Uncapacitated Facility Location, p-Center, p-Median, Independent Set, Clique, Subset Sum, Knapsack, Partition, Scheduling, Directed/Undirected Hamiltonian Path, Directed/Undirected Hamiltonian Cycle, Traveling Salesman Problem, Two Directed Vertex Disjoint Path, $k$-Vertex Directed Disjoint Path, Steiner Tree. \end{quote}

+A formal description of all these problems is provided in \Cref{sec:ssp-reductions}.
 Furthermore, one can add new problems to the class SSP-NPc with very little work by finding a so-called \emph{SSP reduction} starting from any problem which is already contained in the class.
 Since we could easily show for many classic problems that they are contained in SSP-NPc, we suspect that many more problems can be added in the future.
-In fact, we observed the pattern that proving some problem to be contained in SSP-NPc is usually significantly easier than formulating a complex and technically challenging $\Sigma^p_2$-completeness proof.
-This offers future researchers a convenient way to prove $\Sigma^p_2$-completeness of relevant problems.
+In fact, we observed the pattern that proving some problem to be contained in SSP-NPc is usually significantly easier than formulating a complex and technically challenging $\Sigma^p_k$-completeness proof.
+This offers future researchers a convenient way to prove $\Sigma^p_k$-completeness of relevant problems.

 Since the class SSP-NPc contains so many well-known problems, our work shows that, in a certain sense, the \enquote{standard} or \enquote{normal} behavior of a NP-complete problem is to become $\Sigma^p_2$-complete when modified to be a min-max problem.
 While this behavior is very intuitive, we are the first to be able to prove this intuition to be true for a very broad range of problems in robust and bilevel optimization.

-We now explain our main result in more detail.
-For that purpose it becomes necessary to formally describe to what kind of optimization problems the meta-theorem applies.
-In this paper, we consider only \emph{linear optimization problems} (LOP).
-Inspired by problems appearing in the literature, we define an LOP to be a problem expressed as a tuple $(X,\U, \F, d, t)$.
-Here, $X \subseteq \bin^*$ is the set of input instances of the problem encoded as words in binary.
-Associated to each input instance $x \in X$, we assume that there is a \emph{universe} $\U(x)$, a linear \emph{cost function} $d^{(x)} : \U(x) \to \Z$ over the universe, the \emph{feasible sets} $\F(x) \subseteq \powerset{\U(x)}$ containing all feasible subsets of the universe, and a \emph{threshold} $t^{(x)}$.
+Now we are ready to describe our main results.